Nations Deliver New Climate Targets Ahead of Climate Summit | LatestLY

 Indonesia: Phasing out fossil fuels

-A high emitter in the Global South, experts say the climate goals due from Indonesia are one to watch for.
+A high emitter in the Global South, experts say the climate goals due from Indonesia are ones to watch for.

 With a reliance on fossil fuels and significant deforestation contributing to emissions, the island nation produces more than 3% of all global greenhouse gases, but that could be about to change.

-Inaugurated in October 2024, new President Prabowo Subianto has promised to phase out fossil fuel and coal-power plants within the next 15 years and wants to reach net zero by 2050, a full decade earlier that previously planned.
+President Prabowo Subianto has promised to phase out fossil fuel and coal-power plants within the next 15 years and wants to reach net zero by 2050, a full decade earlier than previously planned.

 The country has not yet submitted its new domestic targets.

-Note: This article was changed to update China's announced climate targets